 A cute book with gorgeous illustrations by Peter H. Reynolds, I got this book at the same time as another book by the same author, I am Yoga.
 Both books are good for elementary age kids and have a simple message of finding calm from within.

+I am Human is a newer book by Verde, which teaches about Empathy.
+So crucial!
 I like that there is just one sentence per page and very cute drawings.
 Many of my students choose to read this on their own!

 Visiting Feelings by Lauren Rubenstein

 This book is a great way to start talking about those big feelings that come into our lives.
-I love the way it describes how emotions can come into our lives for a while and then they will go.
+I love the way it describes how emotions can come into our lives for a while, and then they will go.

-It’s a great book for explaining that feelings are important, and it’s okay to have all differnt kinds of emotions for different reasons.
+It’s a great book for explaining that feelings are important, and it’s okay to have all different kinds of emotions for different reasons.
 Good for all ages.
 I also use this book as a Yoga Story and come up with poses to match the feeling/descriptions on each page.

 Moody Cow Meditates by Kerry Lee MacLean